Tetralysal contains the active ingredient lymecycline, which is a type of oral antibiotic that is most commonly prescribed for the treatment of acne.

 The short answer is yes.
 Tetralysal does not prevent contraception such as the combined pill and morning-after pill from working.

 In a small number of cases, Tetralysal can cause side effects such as diarrhoea or vomiting.
-In such cases of severe diarrhoea or vomiting (for example, if you vomit or pass watery stalls for over 24 hours) your contraceptive pills may stop protecting you.
+In such cases of severe diarrhoea or vomiting (for example, if you vomit or pass watery stools for over 24 hours) your contraceptive pills may stop protecting you.

 Tetralysal is a safe and effective antibiotic medication that you can use to treat moderate to severe cases of acne.
 It should be used in conjunction with a topical, non-antibiotic acne treatment, such as Acnecide, Skinoren, or Differin.

 You can buy Tetralysal at The Independent Pharmacy.
 To get your prescription, you will need to fill in a short online questionnaire — it’s quick and free to do.
 If our medical team decides that the medication is safe for you to use, we then offer a fast, secure and discreet online service and delivery straight to your door so that you can start treatment without delay.

 For more information on treating acne and other medications that you can use, visit our acne treatments page and read our selection of detailed guides.